shulinzhaozhao/fuseki1/README.md

   For the storage account key, follow these steps:

   Navigate to Your Storage Account:

   Go to the Azure Portal.

-  Open the storage account you created (in your case, zhaoshulinstorage)
+  Open the storage account you created (in your case, shulinstorage)

   Access Keys:

   In the storage account's menu pane, under "Security + networking", find and select "Access keys".

   Here, you'll find two access keys.
 You can use either "key1" or "key2".